 \section{Introduction}

 The analysis of numerous omics data is a challenging task in biological research~\cite{Benayoun19} and disease research~\cite{Langfelder2016, Maniatis89}.
 In disease research, omics data are increasingly available for the analysis of molecular pathology.
-This is notably illustrated by research on Huntington's Disease (HD): micro-RNA (miRNA), messenger-RNA (mRNA), protein data collectively quantifying several layers of molecular regulation in the brain of HD model knock-in mice~\cite{Langfelder2016, Langfelder2018} now compose one of the largest data set available to date to understand how neurodegenerative processes may work on a systems level.
-The data set is publically available through the database repository Gene Expression Omnibus (GEO) and the HDinHD portal (\url{http://www.HDinHD.org}).
+This is notably illustrated by research on Huntington's Disease (HD): messenger-RNA (mRNA), micro-RNA (miRNA), protein data collectively quantifying several layers of molecular regulation in the brain of HD model knock-in mice~\cite{Langfelder2016, Langfelder2018} now compose one of the largest data set available to date to understand how neurodegenerative processes may work on a systems level.
+The data set is publicly available through the database repository Gene Expression Omnibus (GEO) and the \href{http://www.HDinHD.org}{HDinHD portal}.

 Encouraged by the promising findings of~\cite{megret:inserm-02512089}, our ultimate goal is to shed light on the interaction between mRNAs and miRNAs based on data collected in the striatum (a brain region) of HD model knock-in mice~\cite{Langfelder2016, Langfelder2018}.
 Each data point takes the form of multi-dimensional profile.
-The biological hypothesis is that if a miRNA induces the degradation of a target mRNA or blocks its translation into proteins, or both, then the profile of the former should be similar to minus the profile of the latter.
-This is a particular form of affine relationship; our study straightforwardly extends to the case that the relationship is known to belong to a parametric model.
+The strong biological hypothesis is that if a miRNA induces the degradation of a target mRNA or blocks its translation into proteins, or both, then the profile of the former, say $y$, should be similar to minus the profile of the latter, say $-x$.
+We relax the hypothesis and consider that $y$ is similar to $\theta(x)$ where $\theta$ is an affine transformation in a parametric class $\Theta$ that includes minus the identity and whose definition translates expert knowledge about the experiment that yields the data.
+Our study straightforwardly extends to the case that the relationship is known to belong to any parametric model.
 In order to identify groups of mRNAs and miRNAs that interact, we develop a co-clustering algorithm and a matching algorithm based on optimal transport~\cite{COT19}, spectral and block co-clustering, and a matching procedure tailored to our needs.

-The present article focuses on the methodological developments.
-A separate article (in preparation) will show and interpret the complete results of the data analysis using the tools developed here.
-We share the codes implementing our algorithms.